 To apply for the Waldorf Teacher Certificate program:

-1. Apply through Great Lakes Waldorf Institute athttps://www.greatlakeswaldorf.org/glwi-application
+1. Apply FIRST through Great Lakes Waldorf Institute athttps://www.greatlakeswaldorf.org/glwi-application

 2. Upon approval by Great Lakes Waldorf Institute, apply to Mount Mary University as a degree-seeking or special student.
 Application materials (transcripts, recommendations, etc.) submitted to Great Lakes Waldorf Institute will be used for admission to Mount Mary University.